Xunius/Menotexport/README.md

     - PyPDF2
     - sqlite3
     - pandas
-    - pdfminer (NOTE: version 2014+ is needed, the one in the Ubuntu repository has been out of date.
+    - pdfminer (NOTE: version 2014+ is needed, the one in the Ubuntu repository has been out of date at the time of writing.
 Please check to make sure.
 If you get an error of "ImportError: No module named pdfdocument", you probably got an older version.)
     - numpy
     - BeautifulSoup4